-If a student asks about dropping or withdrawing from a course, and that action will leave them with less than full-time status, then please have them make an appointment with IPO to discuss how this will affect their immigration status.
+If a student asks about dropping or withdrawing from a course, and that action will leave them with less than fulltime status, then please have them make an appointment with IPO to discuss how this will affect their immigration status.
 If you believe that one of the above reasons applies to the student's situation, please provide a brief memo to the international student advisor recommending that a student drop a course or courses and for which reason.
 The international student advisor must authorize the drop below full-time status in the government database prior to the student dropping the course.

-- 7) International Under normal circumstances, international students may not take more than one on-line or distance-learning course of three credits or less per semester.
-Hybrid courses are counted as half of a course, so students can take no more than two hybrid courses in one semester.
-In response to the COVID-19 crisis, however, the U.S. Department of Homeland Security (DHS) is allowing students to count any number of online courses towards their Fall 2021 full-time enrollment requirement.
-DHS is expected to extend this special permission into Spring 2021. - 8) International students are never allowed to work off-campus, or do any paid or unpaid experience off-campus, without first obtaining authorization through the IPO's international student advisor and, in some cases, the U.S. Citizenship and Immigration Service (USCIS).
-Students may work on-campus up to 20 hours per week while school is in session and 29 hours per week during approved academic breaks. - Please encourage the international student to check with the IPO before completing basic academic procedures.
-Your help is much appreciated. - Questions?
-Please contact Daniela Baban Hurrle, Associate Director of International Student & Scholar Services at 607-753-2209 or daniela.babanhurrle@cortland.edu
+- 7) International students may not take more than one on-line or distance-learning course of three credits or less per semester.
+Hybrid courses are counted as half of a course, so students can take no more than two hybrid courses in one semester. - 8) International students are never allowed to work off-campus, or do any paid or unpaid experience off-campus, without first obtaining authorization through the IPO's international student advisor and, in some cases, the U.S. Citizenship and Immigration Service (USCIS).
+Students may work on-campus up to 20 hours per week while school is in session and 29 hours per week during approved academic breaks.
+Please encourage the international student to check with the IPO before completing basic academic procedures.
+Your help is much appreciated.

+Questions?
+Please contact Daniela Baban Hurrle, Director of International Programs at 607-753-2209 or daniela.babanhurrle@cortland.edu